daniicereezzo/BenchmarkPCG/README.md

 ## Overview

-Repository containing the Benchmark for Video Game Level Generators developed in the Bachelor Thesis **'Evolución de las técnicas de Generación Automática de Niveles en Videojuegos: De algoritmos tradicionales a modelos avanzados de Deep Learning'**.
+Repository containing the Benchmark for Video Game Level Generators developed in the paper **'From Traditional Methods to GPT-based Models for 2D Video Game Level Procedural Content Generation: An Empirical Study'**.

 This README provides some guidelines on how to build and run the benchmark software tool.